 Students must complete 15 graduate credit hours to earn the Graduate Certificate.

 The Articulation Agreement

-Currently, the UWP Master of Science in Criminal Justice Degree Program offers an emphasis in Criminal Justice Management.
-The criminal justice management emphasis will consist of 15 elective credits, 6 credits from UWP Master of Science in Criminal Justice Degree Program and 9 credits from AMU Graduate Certificate in Homeland Security.
+Currently, the UW-Platteville Master of Science in Criminal Justice degree program offers an emphasis in Criminal Justice Management.
+The criminal justice management emphasis will consist of 15 elective credits, 6 credits from UW-Platteville Master of Science in Criminal Justice degree program and 9 credits from AMU Graduate Certificate in Homeland Security.

 Graduate Certificate in Homeland Security consists of:

 The purpose of this course in homeland security is to explore the boundaries in this 21st century national security mission by examining the threats, the actors, and the organizational structures and resources required to defend the American homeland.
 The terrorist attacks on September 11 and the pursuant anthrax tragedies have forced homeland security to the forefront of American policymaking.
 This course will examine how we have shifted the emphasis to protect the US homeland from the defensive measures taken during the Cold War to both reactive and proactive actions against the wide variety of asymmetric threats posed by international terrorism.